cities

 Central Railroad of New Jersey Terminal at the Liberty State Park.
 Many new immigrants who arrived between 1892 to 1954 began their journey across America here after they had passed immigration on Ellis Island.

-New immigrants used to arrive to Ellis Island exactly the same way as these tourists did on a cruise ship.
+New immigrants used to arrive at Ellis Island exactly the same way as these tourists did on a cruise ship.
 Interesting fact: Ellis Island is just a few hundred meters off the coast of New Jersey, and is connected to a mainland by a bridge.
-This bridge was built and used by trucks during the reconstruction of the Ellis Island's historical facilities in 1980's - 1990's.
+This bridge was built and used by trucks during the reconstruction of Ellis Island's historical facilities in the 1980s - 1990s.
 After the reconstruction had been completed, some people suggested that the bridge be used by pedestrians to get to the island.
 But the two cruise ship companies, that own exclusive rights to bring tourists to the island, have voted against it.
-So the bridge has never been open to public.
-These companies' argument was that if tourists come on foot to the island, they are not going to experience the same feelings the new immigrants did when they first arrived to New York City.
+So the bridge has never been open to the public.
+These companies' argument was that if tourists came on foot to the island, they were not going to experience the same feelings the new immigrants did when they first arrived in New York City.

 Today the main building houses the Museum of Immigration.
-Evacuation followed the Hurricane Sandy in 2012, left almost no historical artifacts here.
-Whatever you can see on the picture, is apparently not worth protecting.
+The evacuation followed Hurricane Sandy in 2012, left almost no historical artifacts here.
+Whatever you can see in the picture, is apparently not worth protecting.

 During the Civil War of 1861-1865, only about 5,000 immigrants a year came.
-At the beginning of 1900s, this number has rocketed to more than 10,000 a day.
-The majority of the people arriving to the United States were from Europe.
-Many of them - from Western Ukraine.
+At the beginning of the 1900s, this number rocketed to more than 10,000 a day.
+The majority of the people arriving in the United States were from Europe.
+Many of them - are from Western Ukraine.

 For a modest price of $7 per half an hour, you can have a chance to find your old relatives in the museum's archives.

 A cruise ship makes the next stop at Liberty Island with its famous Statue of Liberty.
-On this picture: Jersey City (far left), Ellis Island (in the middle) and Manhattan (right).
+In this picture: Jersey City (far left), Ellis Island (in the middle) and Manhattan (right).

 Like the Eiffel Tower in Paris or Tower Bridge in London, the Statue of Liberty is the hallmark of New York City.
-The fact that it is named in honor of freedom, is not accidental.
-The concept of freedom was often associated with the United States in 19th century, so the French decided to make a symbolic gift to America.
-Of course, every apocalyptic movie with the United States has to culminate at the Statue of Liberty which is always hit by a natural or an artificial disaster: fallen meteorite, tsunami, earthquake or a monster from the unknown planet.
+The fact that it is named in honour of freedom, is not accidental.
+The concept of freedom was often associated with the United States in the 19th century, so the French decided to make a symbolic gift to America.
+Of course, every apocalyptic movie with the United States has to culminate at the Statue of Liberty which is always hit by a natural or an artificial disaster: a fallen meteorite, tsunami, earthquake or a monster from an unknown planet.

 The Statue of Liberty was designed by a French sculptor, Frédéric Auguste Bartholdi, and built by Gustave Eiffel.
 Yes, the same Eiffel who built the famous Eiffel Tower in Paris that was so criticized by Parisians.
 The Statue of Liberty was even compared with the Colossus of Rhodes, one of the seven ancient wonders of the world.

-Here is a lifehack: if you take a cruise from Jersey City, you can actually save some time and money as you can get off a ship on Manhattan after visiting both islands.
+Here is a life hack: if you take a cruise from Jersey City, you can actually save some time and money as you can get off a ship in Manhattan after visiting both islands.
 And you get a perfect view of New York City in all its glory from the water.

-There is, however, another way to see Manhattan from the water, this time it's completely free: you can take a Staten Island Ferry (big orange ship on this picture) which departs from the Battery Park in Lower Manhattan.
+There is, however, another way to see Manhattan from the water, this time it's completely free: you can take a Staten Island Ferry (the big orange ship in this picture) which departs from Battery Park in Lower Manhattan.

 Downtown Manhattan and its famous financial district.

-With all its mesmerizing beauty of high-tech architecture, this place reminds about the tragedy which happened on September 11, 2001.
-Americans simply call it "Nine Eleven".
+With all its mesmerizing beauty of high-tech architecture, this place reminds me of the tragedy which happened on September 11, 2001.
+Americans simply call it "Nine-Eleven".

 Park at the 9/11 Memorial.

-Empty Sky Memorial in Jersey City across the Hudson river.
-If seen from the distance of 100-150 feet (30-50 m), these metal walls resemble the towers of the World Trade Center fallen on 9/11.
+Empty Sky Memorial in Jersey City across the Hudson River.
+If seen from a distance of 100-150 feet (30-50 m), these metal walls resemble the towers of the World Trade Center fallen on 9/11.

 Downtown Manhattan from the Brooklyn Bridge.